richmond070/NBA-playoff-analysis/README.md

 ## Architecture Overview

-This project implements an end-to-end modern data pipeline that automates the process of collecting, transforming, and analyzing NBA statistics.
 The workflow follows these stages:

-1. Data Collection
+1. Data Collection:
 Python web scraping scripts extract NBA statistics such as player performance, team ratings, and conference standings from web sources.
 The scraped data is stored locally as CSV files.

-2. Raw Data Storage
+2. Raw Data Storage:
 The extracted datasets (players.csv, ratings.csv, and team standings data) serve as the raw input layer for the analytics pipeline.

-3. Data Transformation with dbt
+3. Data Transformation with dbt:
 The raw data is loaded into Snowflake and transformed using dbt through a layered architecture:

 - Bronze Layer (Staging Models) Cleans and standardizes raw datasets into structured staging tables.
 - Gold Layer (Analytics Models) Produces curated datasets optimized for analysis, such as team ratings, conference standings, and player statistics.

-4. Data Quality & Documentation
+4. Data Quality & Documentation:
 dbt YAML files define tests, documentation, and metadata for each model, ensuring data quality and transparency.

-5. Analytics & Visualization
+5. Analytics & Visualization:
 The final transformed datasets are connected directly to Power BI, where dashboards and reports are created to analyze NBA performance trends.

 ## Methodology